Igor Vovchanchyn: Early PRIDE career

 After winning at World Vale Tudo Championship 5, Vovchanchyn was invited to Japanese promotion PRIDE, fighting Gary Goodridge in his debut.
 Vovchanchyn was taken down twice by the larger Goodridge and was left behind on points, but he dominated Goodridge during the stand-up exchanges and knocked him out with two left hooks, 5:58 into the first round.

 Vovchanchyn returned to the World Vale Tudo Championship, winning two superfights against Aloisio Freitas Neto and Edson Carvalho.

 Once again in PRIDE, Vovchanchyn then fought Japanese fighter Akira Shoji.
-Most of the fight stayed in the standing position, with Vovchanchyn damaging a wary Shoji and throwing him down, while the Japanese circled him and lied on the mat to avoid his hits.
-At the end Vovchanchyn won the judges decision by damaging Shoji badly with strikes.
+Most of the fight stayed in the standing position, with Vovchanchyn damaging a wary Shoji and throwing him down, while the Japanese circled him and lay on the mat to avoid his hits.
+At the end Vovchanchyn won the judges’ decision by damaging Shoji badly with strikes.

 In what was Vovchanchyn's last venture for some time outside of PRIDE, he participated in another 4-man tournament called 'InterPride' in his home country of Ukraine, winning the first fight via TKO and the final by submission.

 Coming back to PRIDE, he fought Carlos "Carlão" Barreto, a Carlson Gracie team member and reigning IVC Heavyweight Champion.
-Despite the larger height of Barreto, Vovchanchyn countered him with punches and leg kicks and shut down his takedown attempts for the first two rounds, but action was slow and often saw Barreto as the most active fighter.
-Come the overtime, they traded hits and Barreto managed to take Vovchanchyn down, ending the fight working ground and pound on him.
+Despite the greater height of Barreto, Vovchanchyn countered him with punches and leg kicks and shut down his takedown attempts for the first two rounds, but action was slow and often saw Barreto as the most active fighter.
+In overtime they traded hits and Barreto managed to take Vovchanchyn down, ending the fight working ground and pound on him.
 The decision was given to Vovchanchyn, which was met with a certain controversy.

 After the Barreto match, Vovchanchyn made a special appearance in K-1 for a kickboxing rules match, facing multiple champion and established star Ernesto Hoost.
-The format impaired Vovchanchyn, who often found himself going for takedowns, while Hoost kept attacking his left leg with low kicks.
-At the end, the Ukrainian fighter fell down thrice due to the damage to his leg, which cost him the match by knockout.
+The format hindered Vovchanchyn, who often found himself going for takedowns, while Hoost kept attacking his left leg with low kicks.
+At the end, the Ukrainian fighter fell down three times due to the damage to his leg, which cost him the match by knockout.